Interested in bee keeping? Want to join a growth industry that is dynamic and rewarding?

 Courses Currently Under Development at Toi Ohomai, or Offered at Other Institutions

-- New Zealand Certificate in Apiculture (Queen Bee Rearing) (Level 4) (pending development)
+- New Zealand Certificate in Apiculture (Queen Bee Rearing) (Level 4) (under development and/or pending approval)